pleonex/xdelta-sharp/README.md

 ## Build

-The project requires to build .NET 5.0 SDK, .NET Core 3.1 runtime and .NET Framework 4.8 or latest Mono.
-If you open the project with VS Code and you did install the
-[VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension, you can have an already pre-configured development environment with Docker or Podman.
+The project requires to build .NET 6.0 SDK and .NET Framework 4.8 or latest Mono.
+If you open the project with VS Code and you did install the [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension, you can have an already pre-configured development environment with Docker or Podman.